a5221985/tutorials/ReactJS/react_testing_with_jest_and_enzyme_with_Redux_hooks_and_context.md

 			1. Set initial state
 			2. Simulate button click
 			3. Check to see if particular function was called
+				1. It only tests if code is going through right stages and not the behavior that user expects

 ### Why There is a Snapshot Testing in this Course ###